top of page

 A-Flower

-A-Flower is a category designation referring to the thickest, densest flowers from the top colas of the plants.
-These are usually sold as whole raw flowers.
-A-Flowers are larger than 0.75 inches (approx. 20mm).
+A-Flower refers to the flowers from the top colas of the plants.
+These are usually sold as whole raw flowers or used to produce top-shelf solventless extracts.
+A-Flowers are larger than 0.75 inches (19.05 mm).
+(See also Product Type).

 A/B Flower Mix

-A/B Flower Mix is a category designation of an unsorted mix of A and B Flowers.
-(See also A-Flower, B-Flower)
+An unsorted mix of A and B flowers.
+(See also Product Type).

 Aeroponics